mendix/widgets-resources/packages/pluggableWidgets/groupbox-native/README.md

 # Groupbox widget

-The groupbox widget allows to users to group content in an expandable container.
+The groupbox widget allows users to group content in an expandable container.